Is Camping a Sport? (Settling the Debate Once and for All)

 While some people spend their days at the campsite lounging in a hammock and soaking up some good old-fashioned vitamin D, many take a more active approach to camping.

 They might go swimming in the local watering hole or take a long hike up a nearby trail.
+Because you are doing these things recreationally without any competition, they aren’t often viewed as sports.

 However, you can quickly turn them into sports by setting up fun challenges and competitions among the other campers in your group.
+You can even get campers from nearby sites involved!

 If you engage in some of these activities, camping may feel more like a sport than a leisurely activity you sometimes do on the weekends.